Mook-as/stackato-doc/admin/server/aok.rst

 * strategy:

-  * use: set to either 'builtin', 'ldap', or 'google_apps'.
+  * use: set to either 'builtin' or 'ldap'.
 The builtin strategy requires no further modification.
-The ldap and google_apps strategies requires setting options in the corresponding blocks below.
+The ldap strategy requires setting options in the corresponding block below.

   * ldap: